enocklubowa/airtel-money-java/README.md

 }
 ```

-The response has the same data as from initiating a collection exception the transaction id which is returned as:
+The response has the same data as from initiating a collection except the transaction id which is returned as:

 ```java
 response.getData().getTransaction().getAirtel_money_id();